mosmn/Notes/sections/theo/hci/interaction-design-basics.md

 - Personas are used as surrogate users to understand how they would interact with a product.
 - Details matter in creating personas to make them feel 'real' and relatable.

-## cultural probes ​

-• direct observation ​

-– sometimes hard ​

-• in the home ​

-• psychiatric patients, … ​

-Cultural probes are one way to access environments that are difficult to observe directly and also to capture more of this 'felt life'.​

-• probe packs ​

-– items to prompt responses ​

-• e.g. glass to listen at wall, camera, postcard ​

-– given to people to open in their own environment they record what is meaningful to them

-## Scenario based design ​

-Design based on understanding of users:  what they do, and why ​

-User models are used to develop personas ​

-Scenarios are narrative explanations of how personas use the product to achieve their goals ​

-goal-directed describe the interaction from the user’s viewpoint ​

-can be used to define design requirements, design the interaction, and specify interface design elements.

-scenarios … ​

-• what will users want to do? ​

-• step-by-step walkthrough ​

-– what can they see (sketches, screen shots) ​

-– what do they do (keyboard, mouse etc.) ​

-– what are they thinking? ​

-• use and reuse throughout design

-### Why use scenarios? ​​

-• communicate with others ​

-– designers, clients, users ​

-• validate other models ​

-– ‘play’ it against other models ​

-• express dynamics ​

-– screenshots – appearance ​

-– scenario – behaviour
+## Cultural Probes

+**Definition**: Cultural probes are a method used to access environments that are difficult to observe directly and capture the "felt life" of individuals.

+- **Direct Observation**:
+  - Sometimes challenging.
+  - Occurs in the home.
+  - Often used with psychiatric patients and other hard-to-reach populations.

+- **Probe Packs**:
+  - Include items to prompt responses (e.g., glass to listen at the wall, camera, postcard).
+  - Given to people to open in their own environment, where they record what is meaningful to them.

+## Scenario-Based Design

+**Definition**: Designing based on an understanding of users, what they do, and why they do it.

+- **User Models**:
+  - Used to develop personas.

+- **Scenarios**:
+  - Narrative explanations of how personas use the product to achieve their goals.
+  - Goal-directed and describe the interaction from the user's viewpoint.
+  - Can be used to define design requirements, design the interaction, and specify interface design elements.
+  - Address questions like what users want to do, provide step-by-step walkthroughs, and consider what users can see, do, and think.
+  - Use and reuse throughout the design process.

+- **Why Use Scenarios**:
+  - To communicate with others (designers, clients, users).
+  - To validate other models.
+  - To express dynamics through behavior and appearance.

+## User Requirements

+**Definition**: Captures the characteristics of the intended user group, considering novices, casual users, and experts.
+Always important to know your users.

+- **Novice & Casual Users**:
+  - Require clear, step-by-step introductions.

+- **Expert & Frequent Users**:
+  - Need flexible interactions, a wide range of power and control, and shortcut keys.

+## Screen Design - Four Golden Rules

+1. **Knowing Where You Are**:
+   - Users should always be aware of their current location within the interface.

+2. **Knowing What You Can Do**:
+   - Users should understand the available actions and functionalities.

+3. **Knowing Where You Are Going or What Will Happen**:
+   - Users should have a sense of the expected outcomes of their actions.

+4. **Knowing Where You've Been or What You've Done**:
+   - Users should be able to track their past interactions and activities.

+## Basic Principles at Screen Level

+- **Ask**:
+  - Determine what the user is doing.

+- **Think**:
+  - Consider the information, comparisons, and order needed.

+- **Design**:
+  - Follow the principle that form follows function.

+**for illustration see slides**
+​